How did H.H. Holmes, America's first serial killer, wind up in Philadelphia?

 He and Holmes planned to fake Pitezel's death and collect the life insurance money from it, splitting the earnings.
 They obtained a $10,000 policy from Fidelity Mutual Life Association and planned to stage the scene in Philadelphia, far away from where Holmes committed earlier crimes.
 He later told investigators that he had acquired a cadaver that looked enough like Pitezel, poured an accelerant on it and lit the body on fire inside a house rented in Callowhill "especially for the fraud," according to author Erik Larsen.
 It was supposed to look like an accidental explosion.
 After identifying the body, Holmes would file a claim with Fidelity.

 The situation worsened when the coroner requested that someone from Pietzel's family also confirm the body was his.
-Alice, his 15-year-old daughter, arrived in Philadelphia at her ill mother Carrie's place.
+Alice, his 15-year-old daughter, arrived in Philadelphia in her ill mother Carrie's place.
 After she identified the body and Fidelity paid out the policy, Holmes took her under his care — and somehow persuaded Carrie to send two more of her children, Nellie and Howard, to join them on the road.
 Now wanted for numerous offenses, including fraud and horse theft, Holmes was constantly moving locations.

 Private detectives eventually caught up to Holmes in Boston, but the kids weren't with him.
 So the Philadelphia police assigned one of their top detectives, Frank Geyer, to find them.
 Retracing Holmes' steps, he eventually found their bodies in Toronto and Irvington, Indiana, during the summer of 1895.
 A Philadelphia grand jury indicted Holmes for the murder of Pitezel just weeks later.